dart-lang/sdk/pkg/analyzer/tool/diagnostics/diagnostics.md

 #### Example

-The following code produces this diagnostic because the enum constant `e2` isn't handled:
+The following code produces this diagnostic because the enum value `e2` isn't handled:

 ```dart